 When adding too many wet ingredients to the quiche, will lead to having a soggy quiche.
 The wet and dry ingredients need to be balanced when mixing together.

 The best way to know if the quiche is cooked is by using a toothpick.
-Insert the toothpick into the quiche and remove it quickly.
-If the toothpick comes out clean, then the quiche is baked enough, if it is not clean and has an egglike texture on the toothpick, then the quiche needs to bake a little longer.
+Insert the toothpick into the center of the quiche and remove it quickly.
+If there is still an egg like texture on the toothpick, then the quiche needs to bake a little longer.

 5 star review